Tamas-Gavlider/WanderRoads/README.md

 #### Known Bugs

+No bugs have been identified that remain unfixed during testing.

 ## Credits

 ### Media

-The background image was downloaded from [Pexels](https://www.pexels.com/).
+The background image,default post image, sign in and sign up page images were downloaded from [Pexels](https://www.pexels.com/).
 <br>
 The default theme song was downloaded from [Pixabay](https://pixabay.com/).
 <br>